As Iron Sharpens Iron

 Publishing Timeline

-This represents where I am at in the writing process currently.
+This represents where I am at in the process currently.
 Keep an eye out for changes in that little blue bar, because things should be moving forward at a steady clip!

 You know those old boys’ adventure books from the late 1800s and the early 1900s?
 I loved those as a kid.